cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Federated Query
 - allows you to run SQL queries across data stored in relational, non-relational, object and custom data source
-- uses data source connectors that run on Lambnda to run federated queries (CW logs, DynamoDB, RDS)
+- uses data source connectors that run on Lambda to run federated queries (CW logs, DynamoDB, RDS)
 - store the results back in S3

 ### MSK (managed streaming for apache kafka)